Ann Lee: Early history

-In 1758, she joined an English sect founded by Jane Wardley and her husband, preacher James Wardley in 1747; this was the precursor to the Shaker sect.
-This sect was commonly known as the Shaking Quakers due to their similarities to the Quaker faith, but also the practice of cleansing from sin through chanting and dancing.
-Jane and James believed that the Second Coming was soon and that God would return in the form of a woman.
-Ann Lee was this woman, and later received her title of Mother due to this belief.
-Ann believed and taught her followers that it is possible to attain perfect holiness by giving up sexual relations because she believed sexual relations to be the great sin of Adam and Eve.
-Like her predecessors, the Wardleys, she taught that the shaking and trembling were caused by sin being purged from the body by the power of the Holy Spirit, purifying the worshiper.
+In 1758, she joined an English sect founded in 1747 by Jane Wardley and her husband, preacher James Wardley, which was the precursor to the Shaker sect.
+That sect was commonly known as the Shaking Quakers due to their similarities to the Quaker faith, but also their practice of cleansing from sin through chanting and dancing.
+Jane and James believed that the Second Coming was imminent and that God would return in the form of a woman.
+Ann Lee proclaimed herself to be that woman, and later received her title of "Mother" due to that belief.
+Ann believed, and taught her followers, that it was possible to attain perfect holiness by giving up sexual relations because she believed sexual relations to be the great sin of Adam and Eve.
+Like her predecessors, the Wardleys, she taught that the shaking and trembling was caused by sin being purged from the body by the power of the Holy Spirit, purifying the worshiper.

 Beginning during her youth, Ann Lee was uncomfortable with sexuality, especially her own.
-Partly due to her exposure to the Quaker religion while she was young, and her experience living and working in the city, seeing the sin around her.
-This repulsion towards sexual activity continued and manifested itself in her repeated attempts to avoid marriage.
-Eventually her father forced her to marry Abraham Stanley (or Abraham Standarin).
+That was partly due to her experience living and working in the city, seeing the sin around her.
+Her repulsion towards sexual activity continued and manifested itself in her repeated attempts to avoid marriage.
+Eventually, her father forced her to marry Abraham Stanley (or Abraham Standarin).
 They were married on 5 January 1761 at Manchester Collegiate Church.
 She became pregnant four times, but all of her children died during infancy.
-Her difficult pregnancies and the loss of four children were traumatic experiences that contributed to Ann Lee's dislike of sexual relations.
+Her difficult pregnancies and the loss of four children were traumatic experiences that contributed to Lee's dislike of sexual relations.

-These losses also led her to truly question and solidify her beliefs.
+Those losses also led her to truly question and solidify her beliefs.
 Lee developed radical religious convictions that advocated celibacy and the abandonment of marriage, as well as the importance of pursuing perfection in every facet of life.
 She differed from the Quakers, who, though they supported gender equality, did not believe in forbidding sexuality within marriage.
 The shaking Quakers also believed in an inner light and personal revelation, which was in common with the Quakers.